ELBOW HYPEREXTENSION

 Throughout this process, clear communication with your healthcare team ensures that each step is tailored to your specific condition and recovery goals.

 In severe cases, elbow hyperextension can result in damage to the ligaments, tendons, bones, or other structures of the elbow.
 For example, a fracture or severe tear.
-Surgery may be required to repair this severe injury.
-During the surgical procedure, the damaged ligaments, tendons, or bones are repaired and repositioned, allowing them to heal correctly.
+Docdtors may recommend surgery to repair this severe injury.
+After surgery, the arm will need to be immobilized for a few weeks, and then Physical therapy will restore elbow function.
+It is important to follow the doctor’s instructions and recommendations for post-surgery care to ensure proper healing and recovery.

 Prevention